 Why do I need a referral from my primary care physician to see a specialist?

-If you are insured by an HMO or in some cases a PPO, your health plan may require a referral for specialist care.
+If you are insured by an HMO or in some cases a PPO your health plan will probably require a referral for specialist care.
 Your primary care physician is your central contact for all medical concerns as this allows for continuity of care for members and allows a central location for medical records.
 Referrals are typically processed within 14 days, except in urgent situations, and you will be notified by mail when the referral has been processed.

 All utilization management decision-making is based only on the appropriateness of care and service.
 None of our physicians or staff members are encouraged or rewarded (financially or otherwise) for issuing denials.

 My physician submitted a referral for additional care.
 How do I find out the status of that referral?

 Most nonurgent referrals take about 14 days to complete and get the information to you.
 You and your physician will receive notification by mail when your referral has been processed.
 If it has been more than 14 days, please contact our Patient Services Department for its status.